Understanding the Role the HPA Axis Plays in How You Feel

 Every part of our physical and mental health is interconnected – stress and sleep affect your mood, energy, immunity, focus.
 And those all-important neurochemicals are the signalers that set states of mind in motion.
 And when we’re feeling tired, mad and stressed, we reach for energy drinks and coffee, even though we know caffeine is really just covering up the problem.

-But there is a better alternative to energy drinks that can replace excessive caffeine and sugar with real support for those chemical processes driven by the HPA.
+But there is a better alternative to energy drinks that can replace excessive caffeine and sugar with real support for those chemical processes driven by the adaptation axis.
 MTE is a greens powder supplement comprised of 13 powerful adaptogens, nootropics and superfoods.
-Meant as a replacement for energy drinks and excessive caffeine, our formulation promotes good feelings, healthy energy, quality sleep, focus, and more.
-Free of artificial ingredients and other crappy additives, we rely on clean, scientifically-supported, plant-sourced compounds to hack your brain and body back into homeostasis.
-Because what good is an energy boost if you’re jittery, irritable and exhausted?
-Check out our Ingredients page for more on our formulation, and order your first bag of your new go-to natural energy drink.
+Meant as a replacement for energy drinks and excessive caffeine, our formulation promotes good feelings, healthy energy, nighttime recovery, daytime focus, and more.